skaya/angular-on-rails/README.md

 * the output key defines a name and a location of the compiled file(s).
 * the module loaders define loaders used in your modules (HTML, Sass, CSS, etc.)

-I have two entry files and two relevant output files. `vendor.ts` contains third party libraries [required for Angular 2](#what-is-these-packages) which are actually static for an application. `app.ts` file includes all developed modules and needed for them packages.
-This file division allows to update an application without redownloading the vendor's bundle.
+I have two entry files and two relevant output files. `vendor.ts` contains third party libraries [required for Angular 2](#what-is-these-packages) which are actually static for an application. `app.ts` includes all developed modules and packages needed for these modules.
+This file division allows updating an application without redownloading the vendor's bundle.
 As a result of the compilation, I'll get two files: `app-bundle.js` and `vendor-bundle.js`.
 This compiled JavaScript bundles can be simply included to Rails templates as a normal JS file:
 ```
 <%= javascript_include_tag ‘/frontend/vendor-bundle.js', :defer => true  %>